 Hundreds of summer homes destroyed and 22 lives lost.
-(Did this impact Gooseberry – it must have if there was anything there to impact.
+(Did this impact Gooseberry – it must have but I can find no record of damage on Gooseberry.
 It certainly did change the shape of East Horseneck Beach and wiped out homes there and on west Beach.
 Before the storm East Beach was much wider with impressive construction on it. )

 Gooseberry Military Installation put in under emergency measures following attack on Pearl Harbor.
 Land taken by eminent domain – apparently 6.5 acres in March of 1942 ; causeway enlarged.
 The Army and Navy installations were surrounded by chain link fence that also separated one from the other.
 (The only firm indication of a Navy installation I have seen is a postcard from sailor dated 1944 and showing East Beach and saying this is where he was currently stationed.)

 What land did the military use?
-All of it?
-Some of it?
 As I understand it, it was 6.5 acres according to a listing in “Defenses of Narragansett bay in World War II.)
 That’s a relatively small chunk out of an island of 73 acres.
-(You can still see some remnants of the fence that enclosed the military area, including what looks like metal parts in the ground for a gate as you trun from the main road towards the towers.)
+(You can still see some remnants of the fence that enclosed the military area, including what looks like metal parts in the ground for a gate as you turn from the main road towards the towers.)

 According to a January article in the New Bedford Standard-Times the State plans to take over Horseneck and Gooseberry and make an improved beach, recreation area, new road (RT88) and new bridge are applauded by the town.

 State takes Gooseberry over as part of the Horseneck Beach Reservation.